The Goose, Golden Egg and Farmer

 Cunning grasshopper: “Telling a truth will get us into trouble.
 I’m sure he will forget this and will help us”

 They reached home.

-Mother:” you have to construct properly your house within 3days otherwise you both will be kicked out of the house”
+Mother: “you have to construct your house within 3 days, otherwise you both will be kicked out of this house”

 Clever grasshopper: “no, he’s telling a lie.
 We didn’t break your house.
 Please help us so then after constructing our house we will construct your house too. ”

 Architect: “you’re a liar and deceiving the person who was helping you.
 I hope you remember I said I’ll help the one who will tell me the truth.”

 Also, he added further: “Go and construct your house yourself.
 I’ll help the honest one”

 Then the architect helped the honest grasshopper while the other failed in constructing his house and after three days his mother kicked him out of the house.